bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 **It is very important that you never lose your two-step login recovery codes.** Bitwarden offers an account protection security model that does not support users losing their Master Password or two-step login recovery codes.
 If you have two-step login enabled on your account and lose access to your two-step login recovery codes you will not be able login to your Bitwarden account.

+{% callout note %}
+In mid 2021, Bitwarden introduced Admin Password Reset for Enterprise plans.
+With this option, users and organizations have the opportunity to implement a new policy allowing Administrators and Owners to reset passwords for users.
+For more detail on this feature, visit our help site at [https://bitwarden.com/help/article/releasenotes/](https://bitwarden.com/help/article/releasenotes/)
+{% endcallout %}

 #### Changing User Password
 Your Master Password can only be changed from the [Web Vault](https://vault.bitwarden.com/#/).
 For specific steps on how to change your user password, see this Bitwarden Help [article](https://bitwarden.com/help/article/change-your-master-password/).

 #### Rotating Your Accounts Encryption Key
 During a password change operation you also have the option to rotate (change) your account’s encryption key.
-Rotating the encryption key is a good idea if you believe that your previous Master Password was compromised or that your Bitwarden vault’s data was stolen from one of your devices.
+Rotating the encryption key is a good idea if you believe that your previous Master Password was compromised or that your Bitwarden Vault’s data was stolen from one of your devices.

 {% callout warning %}
 Rotating your account’s encryption key is a sensitive operation, which is why it is not a default option.
-A key rotation involves generating a new, random encryption key for your account and **re-encrypting all vault data** using this new key.
+A key rotation involves generating a new, random encryption key for your account and **re-encrypting all Vault data** using this new key.
 See additional details in this Bitwarden Help [article](https://bitwarden.com/help/article/change-your-master-password/).
 {% endcallout %}

 #### Data Protection in Transit